KaterinaWalter/javadocs/docs/unit1/notes103.md

 </div>

----
+### Escape Sequences
+{:.no_toc}

 What if you wanted to print out a double quote `"` character?
-Since the double quote is a special character in Java, you need to put a backslash before it to “escape” it.
+Since the double quote is a _special character_ in Java, you need to put a backslash before it to “escape” it.
 This is called a **backslash escape sequence**.
 The same rule applies to printing a backslash itself, and `\n` is a special escape sequence for printing a newline.

 <div class="task" markdown="block">

-**Coding Exercise (Codespaces)**
 Type this line and run it to see escape sequences in action.

 ```java